anthill-gaming/blog/README.rst

 Blog
 =============================================
-Deliver news and patch notes feeds to the users
+Deliver news and patch notes feeds to the users.
+Currently under heavy development.